cyberman54/ESP32-Paxcounter/README.md

 # RGB Led color description

-Description of the RGB LED color (Lopy and Lolin32 only):
+Description of the RGB LED color (LoPy/LoPy4 and Lolin32 only):

-- Yellow quick blink
+- Yellow quick blink: joining LoRaWAN network in progress or pending
-    - LoRaWAN join
-- Blue blink
-    - LoRaWAN transmit (including receive windows)
+- Blue blink: LoRaWAN data transmit (including waiting for receive windows) in progress or pending
-- Magenta each blink
-    - BLE Scan, seen a device (new or not)
+- Magenta each blink: seen a BLE device, new or not, while BLE scanning

 # License